By Mr. Curtis David Keester (TRADOC)June 8, 2018

 Air Force Lt.
 Col. Joseph Augustine, who will next work with Jordanian Armed Forces, expects to apply much of the curriculum.
 Defense management and strategic thinking will be particularly relevant to working with allies and partners, he said.

 Army Lt.
 Col. Matthew Olson, force management officer for the Army, said he had been impressed by the collaborative environment among students, and how that supported his learning.
 "What I'll apply in the future will be a greater strategic insight on how things work at the enterprise level and how [DoD] systems fit together."
-He said.

 "The course work on relationships and team work is something I will carry forward," said Army Lt.
 Col. Anne-Marie Wiersgalla, a 21-year Army Signal Officer, headed to the Pentagon to serve in the Army's Chief Information Office/G6.

-Adding to the richness of the cemetery, Caleigh Crisafulli sang the national anthem.
+Adding to the richness of the ceremony, Caleigh Crisafulli sang the national anthem.
 The daughter of new graduate Army Col. John Crisafulli, she was singled out on the stage by Perna as representative of all the graduates' family members for appreciated support this, and all, years in service to the nation.Elements of the Pennsylvania Army National Guard's 108th Field Artillery fired an honorary cannon salute on Indian Field.
 The 78th Army Band from Fort Dix, New Jersey, provided music for the day's ceremony.